SITReg: Multi-resolution architecture for symmetric, inverse consistent, and topology preserving image registration: Extended related work

-While MICS is symmetric by construct in the sense that swapping $x_A$ and $x_B$ will result in swapping the predicted forward and inverse deformations, this symmetry is achieved by subtraction (Equation \ref{appendix-eq:MICS}) instead of mathematical inverse operation (as in our work, Equation \ref{eq:anti-symmetric_formulation}).
-As a result the predicted "forward" and "inverse" deformations are not actually by construct constrained to be forward and inverse deformations of each other.
+While MICS is symmetric by construction in the sense that swapping $x_A$ and $x_B$ will result in swapping the predicted forward and inverse deformations, this symmetry is achieved by subtraction (Equation \ref{appendix-eq:MICS}) instead of mathematical inverse operation (as in our work, Equation \ref{eq:anti-symmetric_formulation}).
+As a result the predicted "forward" and "inverse" deformations are not actually by construction constrained to be forward and inverse deformations of each other.
 MICS uses a loss to enforce this.
-Also, while MICS employs a multi-step approach, the symmetric by construct property is lost over the whole architecture due to not using the intermediate coordinate approach employed by our work.
+Also, while MICS employs a multi-step approach, the symmetric by construction property is lost over the whole architecture due to not using the intermediate coordinate approach employed by our work.

 \textbf{Additional baselines}: In addition to SYMNet, \textbf{cLapIRN}\citep{mok2021conditional} was chosen as a baseline because it was the best method on OASIS dataset in the Learn2Reg challenge \citep{hering2022learn2reg}.
 It employs a standard and straightforward multi-resolution approach, and is not topology preserving, inverse consistent, or symmetric.
 Apart from the multi-resolution approach, it is not methodologically close to our method. \textbf{VoxelMorph} \citep{balakrishnan2019voxelmorph} is a standard baseline in deep learning based unsupervised registration, and it is based on a straightforward application of U-Net architecture to image registration.